 To sum up, software outsourcing is becoming a major strategy for both SMEs and big enterprises.
-The number of countries and companies that are facing software developer talent shortage is increasing resulting in a rapid spread of offshore software development.
+Finding remote software developers is among companies' core business plans despite their size and industry.
+The number of countries and companies that are facing software developer talent shortages is increasing resulting in a rapid spread of offshore software development.
 The most popular regions facing these issues include the Nordics, USA, Canada, Australia, GCC countries.

 Source: Entrepreneur Magazine article by Srbuhi Avetisyan,